1. The basis for selecting subjects

 - Parent, Teacher, Student Interviews will be held in Autumn term.

 - House Head meetings will be held in Autumn term.

 - Students should conduct individual research using the Leader of Pathways and Partnerships, Careers Expos, university and TAFE open days and websites.

 - Students meet with the Teaching and Learning team to discuss their selections.

 - At the end of Winter term all students’ course choices are reviewed in light of their examination results and Semester 2 report.
 Letters of concern will be sent to appropriate students.

 - Students should also take advantage of the expertise of the Leader of Pathways and Partnerships between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
 Parents are encouraged to be part of these discussions and are welcome to make an appointment with the Leader of Pathways and Partnerships.

 Changes after the start of Year 11

-Subject changes can be made once Year 11 studies have commenced in October 2017 and students have until the start of Summer Term 2018 (January 2018) to make final subject changes.
-All changes are arranged in consultation with Mr Peter Frusher (Careers Adviser) and Mr Michael Scaife (IB Diploma Coordinator).
-Any changes after the first week of the Diploma Programme must also have the support of the subject teacher.
+Course changes can be made once Year 11 studies have commenced and students have until Week 2 of Summer term to make final course changes.
+All changes are arranged in consultation with their House Head.
+Any changes must also have the support of the course teacher.